zsardisantos/ac215_NewsJuice/README_general.md

 ## Explanation of the README-files organization

-0. A decription of the main folders and files can be found in *README_Repository_Organization.md*
+1. A decription of the main folders and files can be found in *README_Repository_Organization.md*

-1. The main changes versus Milestone 4 can be found in *README_Changes_MS_4-MS_5.md*
+2. The main changes versus Milestone 4 can be found in *README_Changes_MS_4-MS_5.md*

+3. A detailed description of Finetuning can be found in *docs/Finetuning_documentation/README.md*

+4. *README_Deployment_Guide_GKS_pulumi* desribes how to deploy the app on a kubernetes cluster with pulumi.

+5. *README_Deployment_Guide_CI-CD.md* (complementary to the previous document) contains a description how to set up and run the CI-CD cycle with GitHub actions, triggering deployment on a kubernetes cluster with pulumi.

+6. *README_Scaling_with_kybernetes* explains how the scaling of the app works, provides instructions for a load test, and shows some sample screenshot (k9s tool for visualization) of the (horizontal) scaling of additional pods.

-3. You will find in the docs folder:
+You will find READMEs also in the docs folder:

     a.
 A detailed description of the app in *docs/Application_Design_Document/APPLICATION_DESIGN.md*